AriFordsham/GHCWiki/records/overloaded-record-fields/simple.md

 Records are declared in exactly the same way as they are in Haskell'98.
-However, we don't need to change the multiple record declarations in the same module have the same field name.
+However, we don't need to check that multiple record declarations in the same module have distinct field names.

 For example: